mlgal/tailorflow/content/english/_index.md

   - name : "Tom Pinder"
     image : "images/testimonials/tom.jpg"
-    designation : "Director, The Welsh Cheese Company" content : "Without CustomFlow we would not be able to manage our daily orders.
+    designation : "Director, The Welsh Cheese Company" content : "Without TailorFlow we would not be able to manage our daily orders.
 They save us money, time and offer a reliable and customizable way to fulfil our orders!"

 ---